yxb201/DataIncubator/README.md

 <img  src = "https://github.com/yxb201/DataIncubator/blob/master/hist_pickups.png" />
 <br>

 In the next figure, let’s look at the average trip fare amount vs. hours of a day for a trip originating from each location.
 Interestingly, trips from the City Hall seems to have a higher fare amount compared to the other parts of the city compared here.
-Not surprisingly, trip fares from JFK tops among the six.
+Not surprisingly, trip fares from JFK tops among the six locations, as it is located far away from the city center.
+Does it suggest that the JFK airport is ideal place for high-fare ride?

 <br>
 <img  src = "https://github.com/yxb201/DataIncubator/blob/master/avg_fare.png" />
 <br>

 <br>
 <img  src = "https://github.com/yxb201/DataIncubator/blob/master/avg_tripdist.png" />